EWMA Compression Therapy Programme

 Project period: 2019–ongoing

-EWMA is currently working on a project aiming to investigate the use of compression therapy (CT) in venous leg ulcers (VLU) across the United Kingdom, France, Germany, Spain and Italy.
+EWMA is currently working on a project aiming to support optimal use of compression therapy (CT) in leg ulcer management across the Europe.

 This project proposal is based on reports from our network of national European wound management organisations, stating CT is generally not used according to available evidence and best practice recommendations.
 This means that